I Tried Monin Toasted Coconut Syrup

 So I tested it properly.

-Over several days, I tried toasted coconut syrup in hot coffee, iced lattes, cold brew, and a couple of non-coffee drinks to see where it actually works and where it doesn’t.
+Over several days, I used Monin Toasted Coconut Syrup in hot coffee, iced lattes, cold brew, and a few non-coffee drinks to see where it truly works and where it doesn’t.

 Here’s the honest breakdown.